 Enhanced Mobility Index

 The Enhanced Mobility Index carries the most weight, accounting for 50 percent of the overall score.
 This goes beyond merely counting the number of destinations passport holders have visa-free and visa-on-arrival access to.
+The passport with the highest visa-free score is considered the most powerful.
+The Passport Index assigns one point for each country a passport allows entry to either visa-free or with a visa on arrival.
+Consequently, the country with the highest welcoming score is regarded as the most welcoming in the world.

 The Enhanced Mobility Index focuses on restricted travel, such as the requirement to attend an interview at an embassy to secure a physical visa prior to traveling, which predominantly affects passport holders from the index’s lowest-ranking countries.
 The focus continues on visa-on-arrival and unlimited visa-free access afforded to passport holders from high-ranking countries like Austria, Denmark, Netherlands, Sweden, and South Korea.
 The “desirability of countries” is also included here, based on the quality of life score.